-The water department in Detroit, Mich., is seeing fewer water customers at risk of shutoffs
+The Detroit water department in Michigan is seeing fewer water customers at risk of shutoffs

 The Detroit water department is seeing a decline in the number of residential accounts being targeted for shutoff, according to water officials.

 According to The Detroit News, Detroit's Water and Sewerage Department this month resumed its campaign to turn off water for delinquent customers, and 5,600 residential customers are at risk.

 The Detroit water department contends about 56% of those who received warning of the impending shutoffs last month sought assistance right away — and the overall number is about one third of what it was this time last spring when the department reported about 17,000 faced shutoffs, according to The Detroit News.
 The average residential arrearage is $750.

 "Our goal is to eliminate the shutoffs and not have a need for them," said Gary Brown, Detroit water department director.

 Brown said that over the next six months, he hopes to reduce the Detroit water department's reliance on shutoff contractors and manage the bulk of the city's water shutoffs in-house.

 According to The Detroit News, Brown also noted a 94% collections rate, up from 77% in 2016.
 That is resulted in about $65 million in additional revenue to rebuild Detroit's aging mains and sewer lines, repair buildings and purchase new equipment, he said.

 "But more importantly, as it relates to affordability, it's $65 million we're not passing on to customers in bad debt in next year's rates," Brown said.